fisaks/MessageBoardSpring/README.md

 For SOAP use for example sopaui and point it to the wsdl URL.

-The soapui folder contains and soapui project file with test suites for both SOAP and REST that can be used for testing with the jetty plugin.
+The soapui folder contains an soapui project file with test suites for both SOAP and REST that can be used for testing with Soapui.